UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon Stats and Trends

-- Oregon has one win against the spread in six games this season.
+- Oregon has one win against the spread in six games this year.

-- The Ducks have been underdogs by 2.5 points or more once this season and covered the spread.
+- This year, the Ducks won ATS in their only game as an underdog of 2 points or more.

-- Oregon's games this season have hit the over on two of six set point totals (33.3%).
+- Oregon's games this year have gone over the total in two out of six opportunities (33.3%).

-- Oregon is 1-3 against the spread and 4-0 overall in games when it puts up more than 25.1 points.
+- When Oregon records more than 25.1 points, it is 1-3 against the spread and 4-0 overall.

-- Oregon is 1-4 against the spread and 4-1 overall when the team piles up over 381.3 yards.
+- Oregon is 1-4 against the spread and 4-1 overall when the team churns out more than 381.3 yards.

-- The Ducks have four giveaways this season, while the Bruins have 11 takeaways .
+- This year the Ducks have four turnovers, seven fewer than the Bruins have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.